Weetamoo: Husbands and children

 During her lifetime, Weetamoo had at least five husbands: Winnepurket, Wamsutta (Alexander), Quequequanachet, Petonowit, and Quinnapin.
 However, multiple sources only acknowledge Weetamoo's marriages to Wamsutta, Petonowit, and Quinnapin.
-All of her husbands were chosen as political alliances.
+Her husbands were chosen for political alliances.

 Her first husband, Winnepurket, was the Sachem of Saugus, Massachusetts and died shortly after they were married.

-Her second husband, Wamsutta (alternatively known by the English as Alexander, a name which he retained until his death in 1662) was the eldest son of Massasoit, grand sachem of the Wampanoag and participant in the first Thanksgiving with the Pilgrims.
+Her second husband, Wamsutta (alternatively known by the English as Alexander, a name which he retained until his death in 1662) was the eldest son of Massasoit, grand Sachem of the Wampanoag and participant in the first Thanksgiving with the Pilgrims.
 They were married in or before 1653, [it is speculated that] she had one child with Wamsutta, although the date of birth and name are unknown.
-After Massasoit's death, Wamsutta became the sachem of the Wampanoag.
-This elevated Weetamoo's status as sachem of the Pocasset and wife of the sachem of the Wampanoag.
-Under native traditions, Weetamoo continued to own the rights to her land after marriage.
-However, in 1662, Wamsutta attempted to sell Pocasset land to Peter Talman from Rhode Island.
+After Massasoit's death, Wamsutta became the Sachem of the Wampanoag.
+This elevated Weetamoo's status as Sachem of the Pocasset and wife of the Sachem of the Wampanoag.
+Weetamoo continued to have the rights to her Pocasset sachemship after marriage.
+However, in 1662, Wamsutta attempted to sell her lands to Peter Talman from Rhode Island.
 Weetamoo challenged Wamsutta's decision to sell Pocasset land and appeared before the General Court of Plymouth.
 She made the claim that Wamsutta was selling Pocasset land unlawfully.
-She won this court appeals against her husband.
-During their marriage, the tribe allied with the English against the Narragansett people, though the English later broke their treaty with the tribe.
+She won her court appeals against her husband.
+During their marriage, the Wampanoag allied with the English against the Narragansett people, though the English later broke their treaty.
 Wamsutta became sick and died unexpectedly during negotiations with the English.
-His brother Metacom (Philip) succeeded him as Chief of the Wampanoag.
+His brother Metacom (Philip) succeeded him as Sachem of the Wampanoag.
 Metacom's wife was Weetamoo's sister, Wootonekanuske.

 Little is known about Weetamoo's third husband Quequequanachet.

-She ended the marriage to her fourth husband Petonowit/ Petananuet (called "Ben" by the English) when he sided with the English during King Philip's War.
+She ended the marriage to her fourth husband Petonowit/Petananuet (called "Ben" by the English) when he sided with the English during King Philip's War.
 In the summer of 1675, Petananuet met with Captain Benjamin Church of Plymouth as Wetamoos’ advisor.
 However, he was sharing with him information on Weetamoo.
 He informed Church that Wetamoo had attended a ritual dance hosted by Metacom with the intent to gain an alliance with her during King Philip's war.
 At this time both Metacom and the colonists were seeking her support.
 This information supported Church's suspicions that Weetamoo was siding with Metacom.

-Her final marriage was to Quinnapin, the son of Niantic Narraganset sachem Ninigret and grandson of powerful Narragansett sachem Canonchet.
+Her final marriage was to Quinnapin, the son of Niantic Narraganset Sachem Ninigret and grandson of powerful Narragansett Sachem Canonchet.
 He was described as "a handsome warrior" and they were married in August or September 1675.
 This marriage was designed to strengthen and reinforce the Wampanoag-Narragansett alliance against colonists.
 The marriage appeared to have been strong and the pair had at least one child together, who died in 1676.
 Quinnapin was captured in 1676.